 It is time to create and contribute ideas that change the world.
 Since a young age, my obsession with how things work has sparked my interest in to pursuing a Bachelor's of Science in Mechanical Engineering at the University of Idaho.
 Throughout my education, I have noticed that the ability to communicate and work well together is what sets engineers and their productivity apart.
 I continue to maintain a high standard with my schoolwork and grade point average and have acquired several hours of hands-on experience working with machinery and equipment.

 Outside of my education

 Aside from studying at the University of Idaho, I enjoy researching new technologies as well as performing small scale engineering projects.
-Some of the key topics I like to research are: additive manufacturing, computer science, solar technology, Arduino applications, and portable power supplies.
-Sustainable practices remain a key consideration of mine for I want to apply my engineering to something that will pave the way for future generations.
+Some of the key topics I like to research are: additive manufacturing, solid modeling, computer science, solar technology, Arduino applications, and portable power supplies.
+Sustainable practices remain a key consideration of mine, for I want to apply my engineering to resources that will pave the way for future generations.
 The achievement of success, even after many failures, is rewarding to me.
 Making a contribution and seeing a product in its final stages that I had the honor of working on is a feeling unparalleled to any other.

 Personal projects also remain a large passion of mine.
 I enjoy taking my education and applying it to ideas that fall in to my every day life.
 Some recent work of mine has been through the creation of a digital OBDII gauge.
 View the project at the link below:

-At times breaks are needed and the outdoors are where my heart lie.
+At times, breaks are needed, and the outdoors are where my heart lie.
 My hobbies include: dirt biking, skiing, water sports, and music.
 I attempt to make an effort to live each season to the fullest; however, when the weather is poor, I will happily tinker around at a workbench.

 For further questions, use the navigation bar in the page header.